ampproject/amphtml/extensions/amp-date-picker/amp-date-picker.md

 ##### blocked

-A space-separated list of ISO 8601 dates to prevent the user from selecting on the calendar.
+A space-separated list of ISO 8601 dates or RFC 5545 RRULE repeating dates to prevent the user from selecting on the calendar.

 ##### highlighted

-A space-separated list of ISO 8601 dates to specially style as highlighted to draw the user's attention.
+A space-separated list of ISO 8601 dates or RFC 5545 RRULE repeating dates to specially style as highlighted to draw the user's attention.
 Default styling is a blue dot on the date.

 ##### day-size